 The use of emojis has risen exponentially in the last decade.
 Originally appearing in the 1980’s, they have become an integral accessory to communication via social media, text and email.
-In a recent study from Swyft Media, it was identified that 74% of people in the US regularly use stickers, emoticons or emojis within their online communication, sending an average of 96 emojis per day…. that’s 6 billion every day sent across USA.
+According to a study, 2.3 trillion messages were sent with emoji in 2016...that’s over 6 billion every day sent across USA.

 Love them or hate them, they’re everywhere!

 But, how do emojis psychologically affect us?
 And are they bringing emotion back into our often misinterpreted digital communication?